How likely are you to figure that an abscess behind the eye could have anything to do with what goes into the mouth?

 Lola is a Golden Retriever puppy.
-Like most dogs of her age, she has to try chewing on everything at least once.
-Usually, after testing things out, some of the pass as good to chew and some do not.
+Like most dogs her age, she has to try chewing on everything at least once.
+Usually, after testing things out, some passed as good to chew, and some did not.

 Rose bushes aren’t one of the things you’d figure would make it on the okay-to-chew list.
 With Lola, however, somehow they did–thorns and all.
-Lola thought it was a perfectly fine idea.
+Lola thought it was an excellent idea.

 All seemed well until Lola lost interest in some of her favorite biscuits.
 That was strange but not strange enough–she was still eating her food and drinking normally.

 Until one day when she yelped when she tried to open her mouth.